Gainsborough Lea Road railway station

-Gainsborough Lea Road railway station is one of two stations that serve the town of Gainsborough in Lincolnshire, England, the other station being Gainsborough Central, which is located in the town centre.
+Gainsborough Lea Road (originally opened as Gainsborough and briefly known as Gainsborough North) is one of two railway stations that serve the town of Gainsborough in Lincolnshire, England, the other being Gainsborough Central, which is located in the town centre.
 The station is managed by East Midlands Railway and is located 14+1/4 mi northwest of Lincoln Central on the A156 Lea Road in the south of the town.
-The station opened in 1867 on a single line of the Great Northern Railway, who ran four trains a day from Gainsborough to Lincoln.
+It opened in 1867 on a single line of the Great Northern Railway, who ran four trains a day from Gainsborough to Lincoln.

 History

 Opening

 The first station at Gainsborough was the current Central station opened on 2 April 1849 by the Manchester Sheffield and Lincoln railway.
 Initially a terminus this became a through station when the line was extended to Woodhouse and Retford on 16 July 1849.
 On 9 April 1849 a single-track line built by the Great Northern Railway (GNR) from Lincoln to west of the station and GNR trains serving Gainsborough reversed here.
 Following the opening of the MSLR line to Retford, GNR services then ran to Retford although the reversal into Gainsborough Central was still required.

 The GNR was keen to extend their line from Gainsborough to Doncaster and parliamentary approval for this line was received on 25 July 1864.
 As part of this scheme the existing Lincoln to Gainsborough line was also to be upgraded.
 On 1 December that year the line from Lincoln to Doncaster was closed and doubling took place.
-At this time the new station initially called Gainsborough was built and trains started calling there on 15 July 1867.
+At this time the new station, initially called Gainsborough, was built and trains started calling there on 15 July 1867.

 On 1 March 1871 a line was opened from north of the station to the bank of the River Trent serving Ashcroft Saw Mill and an iron works.